CiaranWelsh/PokerX/lib/googletest/googletest/docs/faq.md

     test has a fresh set of variables that's different (but with the same names).
 Thus, tests are kept independent of each other.
 2. Global variables pollute the global namespace.
-3. Test fixtures can be reused via subclassing, which cannot be done easily with global variables.
+3. Test fixtures can be reused via subclassing, which cannot be game_ended easily with global variables.
 This is useful if many test suites have something in common.